-Then, you can compare the number of purchases to the number of shoppers abandoning carts.
+Once you’ve got a good view of your campaigns in Google Analytics, you can more accurately compare the number of purchases in your store to the number of shoppers abandoning their carts.

-You can optimize your checkout process until you’re blue in the face, and people will still abandon their carts.
+Unfortunately, you can optimize your checkout process until you’re blue in the face and people will still abandon their carts.

-That’s not to say you shouldn’t focus on the UX and do everything you can to limit friction.
-But you’ll reach a ceiling at some point.
+That’s not to say you shouldn’t focus on the user experience and do everything you can to limit friction, but you will reach a ceiling at some point.

-That’s when a strategy to recover abandoned carts comes into play.
-Done right, you can recover close to 33% of those shoppers.
-That’s a whopping $7,157 in extra revenue you can generate.
+That’s where a strong strategy to recover abandoned carts comes into play.
+By targeting abandoned carts, you can recover close to 33% of those shoppers.
+That’s a whopping $7,157 in extra revenue.

 That kind of impact is why your abandoned cart recovery rate matters.